Gardening in restricted spaces

 There are many ways to garden in restricted spaces.
 Often a small or limited space is an issue in growing and cultivating plants.
 Restricted space gardens can be located on small lawns, balconies, patios, porches, rooftops, inside the home, or in any other available place.
 Gardening in small places can be applied to edible or floral plants.

+Successful gardening in small or restricted spaces requires careful planning to maximize the use of available area.
+Key considerations include timing of planting, the use of trellising and staking to grow plants vertically, and proper spacing of raised beds or containers to optimize plant growth and yield.